colehanan1/FlyBehaviorScoring/README.md

   ``flybehavior_response.io.load_geom_frames`` and
   ``flybehavior_response.io.aggregate_trials`` for notebook workflows.

+  Geometry exports that expose a different frame counter (for example a column named ``frame`` instead of the default ``frame_idx``) no longer crash the stream.
+The loader will automatically continue without contiguity validation and log the skipped column.
+Pass ``--frame-column frame`` to reinstate the block checks when working with these alternate schemas.

 - **Regenerate the geometry cache without touching disk** by using ``--dry-run`` together with ``--cache-parquet``; the CLI will validate inputs and report chunk-level statistics without writing artifacts.
 The parquet features rely on